piskyscan/kea/platforms.rst

 Regularly tested platforms
 --------------------------

-As of January, 2020, Kea is officially supported on CentOS, Fedora, Ubuntu, Debian, and FreeBSD systems.
+As of January 2020, Kea is officially supported on CentOS, Fedora, Ubuntu and Debian systems.
 Kea-|release| builds have been tested on:

 * CentOS Linux — 7, 8
-* Fedora — 31, 32
+* Fedora — 31, 32, 33
 * Ubuntu — 16.04, 18.04, 20.04
 * Debian GNU/Linux — 9, 10